rskschrom/crystal_dda/README.md

 A package for generating branched planar crystal polygons and input text files for DDA code

 # Installation
-Clone package to local machine.
-Then cd into directory and install with
+Clone this repository to your local machine.
+Then cd into the `crystal_dda` directory and install with

 ```
-python setup.py install --user
+pip install .
 ```

 Numpy and Matplotlib are required dependencies.